The Infernal Machine (play): Act II: The Sphinx

-The Voice tells us that what is about to happen in Act II happens concurrently with the events in Act I. The Sphinx, disguised as a beautiful girl, and Anubis sit in the outskirts of Thebes arguing about whether they have heard the first or second trumpet call, signalling that the gates of the city have been closed.
-The Sphinx declares she does not want to kill anymore, but Anubis cautions they must remain obedient to the gods.
+The Voice is telling us what is about to happen in Act II concurrently with the events in Act I. The Sphinx, disguised as a beautiful girl, and Anubis sit in the outskirts of Thebes arguing about whether they have heard the first or second trumpet call, signalling that the gates of the city have been closed.
+The Sphinx declares she no longer wants to kill, but Anubis cautions that they must remain obedient to the gods.
 A mother and her two children cross the Sphinx's path while Anubis hides.
 The Sphinx and the unwitting mother discuss the situation in Thebes due to the Sphinx, and how some believe the Sphinx is a fabricated tale to act as a scapegoat for the problems in the city.
-It is revealed that the mother had another son who was killed by the Sphinx.
+It is revealed that the mother had another son whom the Sphinx killed.
 As the mother and her children exit, the second trumpet sounds.
 Anubis says the Sphinx must stay until the third trumpet blast.
 At this point, Oedipus enters, while Anubis hides again.
 The Sphinx and Oedipus discuss the Sphinx and Oedipus' journey thus far.
 The Sphinx reveals herself to Oedipus, and before asking him the riddle tells him the answer.
 The Sphinx officially asks Oedipus the riddle, to which he correctly replies, resulting in the death of the Sphinx.
 As proof of his victory, Oedipus takes the fused head of Anubis and the body of the Sphinx to Thebes to claim his reward.